csiro-data-school/python/_episodes/01-jupyter-notebooks.md

 *   The [Anaconda package manager][anaconda] is an automated way to install the Jupyter notebook.
 *   It also installs all the extra libraries it needs to run.

+> ## Opening a Jupyter Notebook
-*   Once you have installed Python and the Jupyter Notebook requirements, open a shell and type:
+> - Once you have installed Anaconda, search for Jupyter Notebook in the Windows search and click to start it.
+> - Alternately you can open a shell and type:

-    ~~~
+> ~~~
-    $ jupyter notebook
+> $ jupyter notebook
-    ~~~
+> ~~~
  {: .source}
+{: .callout}

+*   Once you have installed Anaconda, search for Jupyter Notebook in the Windows search and click to start it.
 *   This will start a Jupyter Notebook server and open your default web browser.
 *   The server runs locally on your machine only and does not use an internet connection.
 *   The server sends messages to your browser.
 *   The server does the work and the web browser renders the notebook.
-*   You can type code into the browser and see the result when the web page talks to the server.
 *   This has several advantages:
 	- You can easily type, edit, and copy and paste blocks of code.
 	- Tab complete allows you to easily access the names of things you are using and learn more about them.
 	- It allows you to annotate your code with links, different sized text, bullets, etc to make it more accessible to you and your collaborators.
 	- It allows you to display figures next to the code that produces them to tell a complete story of the analysis.
 *   The notebook is stored as JSON but can be saved as a .py file if you would like to run it from the bash shell or a python interpreter.
 *   Just like a webpage, the saved notebook looks different to what you see when it gets rendered by your browser.

 ## The Notebook has Control and Edit modes.